gnikyt/cq/README.md

 You can stop a queue in a few ways.

-* `Stop(jobWait bool)` will flag the queue to stop, optionally wait for jobs to complete in the queue if you pass `true`, wait for workers to complete, and runs some cleanup.
+* `Stop(jobWait bool)` will flag the queue to stop, it will wait for the workers to be completed and optionally wait for jobs to complete as well if you pass `true`.
+It will then run some post operations for cleanup.
-* `Terminate()` will flag the queue to stop, hard stop all workers and jobs regardless of what they are doing.
+* `Terminate()` will flag the queue to stop, and hard stop all workers, including jobs, regardless of their status.

 See `example/web_direct.go` for an example on how you can configure sigterm/sigint context to stop the queue.

 ### Jobs

-You can set your jobs in any way you please, so long as it matches the signature of `func() error`.
-You can use basic functions, composed functions, struct methods, etc.
+Setup your jobs in any way you please, as long as it matches the signature of `func() error`.

-Each of the built-in methods can be composed ontop of one-another to build your desired requirements.
-And since any function that matches the signature will work, you can build your own wrapping functions as well.
+You can use basic functions, composed functions, struct methods, and so on.

-Examples below should help in understanding what you can do.
-Ignore the job functions themselves and method names inside; used simply to demonstrate.
+Each of the built-in methods can be composed/wrapped ontop of one-another to build your desired requirements.
+Additionally, since any function that matches the signature will work, you can build your own wrapping functions as well.

 #### Function